WROME/wrome.github.io/grenoble2016.md

 * New approaches for operating systems on novel many-core architectures
 * Operating system extensions for addressing may-core related issues
 * Many-core aware runtime support for large-scale applications
-* Virtualization solutions to deal with hardware limitations
-* Tools for performance and energy consumption analysis on many-core systems
+* Bare-metal programming and system software for many-cores
 * Dealing with legacy software on novel many-core architectures
-* Experiences in porting, running, or developing many-core applications
+* Virtualization solutions to deal with hardware limitations on many-cores
 * Support for interactivity with and between many-core applications
-* Traditional and new programming models for novel many-core hardware
+* Heterogeneity- and/or hierarchy-aware many-core middleware
 * Concepts and methods for exploiting deep memory hierarchies
-* Operating system and file system designs for non-volatile memories
+* Operating system extensions for non-volatile memory support
-* Heterogeneity- and/or hierarchy-aware many-core middleware
-* Software stacks for new concepts of compute acceleration
-* Bare-metal programming and system software
-* Interfaces for performance and power analysis on many-core systems
-* Runtime support for power-aware many-core computing

 ### Program